-At BFC, we help creative agencies and design studios develop web projects.
-We are a Manhattan-based group of developers and CMS architects, all working with a select band of clients who continually inspire us with their creative genius.
+At BFC, we help nonprofit organizations develop web projects.
+We are a Manhattan-based group of developers and CMS architects, all working with a select band of clients who continually inspire us with their ability and desire for a better world.

 Angular design elements and a responsive framework combine to promote a worthy cause aimed at highlighting why communities need electric buses.